 It was re-named ABC in 1961 and closed in May 1977 for conversion to a triple screen cinema.
 The ABC re-opened 16th June 1977 with screen 1 in the former circle seating 590 and screens 2 & 3 in the former stalls seating 220 and 149.

 It was taken over by the Cannon Group and re-named Cannon in the mid-1980’s, then it became the MGM and later reverted back to the ABC name.
-It is currently operated by Odeon Cinemas.
-However there is concern that a new multiplex cinema is planned by Vue Cinemas and this could lead to closure of the Odeon, but the Vue opened in June 2016 and the Odeon continues to operate.
+It is now operated by Odeon Cinemas.
+There was concern that a new multiplex cinema being planned by Vue Cinemas could lead to closure of the Odeon, but the Vue opened in June 2016 and the Odeon continues to operate.
 Current (2008) seating capacities in the screens are; 550, 181 and 123.
 In September 2019 it is being converted into an Odeon Luxe, re-opening on 13th December 2019 with a reduced seating capacity.

 Just login to your account and subscribe to this theater